yunglinchang/TTT_timeseries_forecasting/README.md

 # Time Series Forecasting using AI Modeling
-This projects aims to predict which ratio (alpha and beta ratios) perform better on Taiwan Top50 Tracker Fund.
-The regression models including LightGBM, Random Forest and XGBoost are built based on the ranked information coefficient (Ranked IC) of the fund. **The results showed that, by solely using alpha ratios, the total stock return performance exceeded the ROI of the Taiwan Capitalization Weighted Stock Index (TAIEX) by 20%.**
+This project aims to predict which ratio (alpha and beta ratios) performs better on Taiwan Top50 Tracker Fund.
+The regression models including LightGBM, Random Forest, and XGBoost are built based on the ranked information coefficient (Ranked IC) of the fund. **The results showed that, by solely using alpha ratios, the total stock return performance exceeded the ROI of the Taiwan Capitalization Weighted Stock Index (TAIEX) by 20%.**

 ## Build status